AdobeDocs/federated-audience-composition.en/help/connections/destinations.md

 >[!CONTEXTUALHELP]
 >id="dc_new_destination"
 >title="Create a destination"
 >abstract="Enter the settings to connect to the new Federated Database.
-Use the **Connect to destination** button to validate your configuration."
+Use the **[!UICONTROL Connect to destination]** button to validate your configuration."